Review: Sacred Reich "Surf Nicaragua" Extended Play Album Released in 1988

 Surf Nicaragua: the front cover

 A Little Background Information About the Album

 American thrash metal band Sacred Reich started their career by releasing a six song EP (extended play) CD called "Surf Nicaragua."
 The album also has a cover of the famous Black Sabbath song called War Pigs.
 The EP is one that took me a long time to really get into but since I’m into it now, a review and commentary shall suffice.
 This musical work came out at a time when heavy metal was at the peak of its popularity.
 Some of you may find vocalist and bassist Phil Rind's vocals annoying because they may sound too loud but I think he does a respectable job.

 - Surf Nicaragua

 - War Pigs (Black Sabbath song written in 1970)

 - Ignorance (LIVE version)

 About Surf Nicaragua and the lyrical themes of the album

-The EP cover has a bunch of skeletons on it with a soldier on a surfboard and he has a weapon in in his hand ready to go to war.
+The extended play cover for Surf Nicaragua has a bunch of skeletons on it with a soldier on a surfboard and he has a weapon in in his hand ready to go to war.
 The band has been very critical of US politicians and US foreign policy as soldiers are sent to faraway countries to die for reasons that are not good.
 The slower heavy song called One Nation is about making sure that our nation of black, white and all races can come together with the sole purpose of uniting the country.
 A peaceful nation is one that thrives on peace and one that is not primarily motivated by the need to build weapons of war and send their soldiers to die for nothing.
 We cannot just stand by and watch as the world deteriorates.
 The goal should be a united country that promotes the values of peace, love, and understanding.

 Surf Nicaragua Songs 3-6 and Conclusion